-In contrast to the susceptible mice, the activity of VTA^{DA} neurons and their projections to the vHPC in the resilient mice remained relatively intact, manifested by the similarities with the sham mice in TH expression, number of TH-positive neurons, the ratio of TH/FOS double-labeled neurons, level of GAD67, and excitability of the vHPC-projecting VTA neurons.
+In contrast to the susceptible mice, the activity of VTADA neurons and vHPC-projecting neurons in the resilient mice remained relatively intact, manifested by the similarities with the sham mice in TH expression, number of TH-positive neurons, the ratio of TH/FOS double-labeled neurons, level of GAD67, and excitability of the projection neurons.
 Hypodopaminergic conditions in chronic pain have been reported in preclinical and clinical studies [34, 35].
-For example, patients with fibromyalgia showed reduced activity in the VTA and decreased uptake of 6-[(18)F]fluoro-L-DOPA in several brain regions, including the hippocampus [36, 37].
-Patients with chronic migraine exhibited decreased connectivity between the extended amygdala and the VTA [38].
-Reduced level of dopamine was also proposed to contribute to painful symptoms that often precede the onset of parkinsonism in PD patients [39].
+For example, patients with fibromyalgia showed reduced activity in the VTA and decreased presynaptic dopamine metabolism in several brain regions, including the hippocampus [36, 37].
+Similarly decreased presynaptic dopamine function in the right putamen was demonstrated in patients with burning mouth syndrome [38].
 Our results seem to be at odds with these previous reports.
-However, careful comparison reveals that most of these studies did not distinguish the pathophysiology of the DA system according to the phenotype difference, i.e., pain with or without mood disturbance.
+However, careful comparison reveals that many of these studies did not distinguish the pathophysiology of the DA system according to the phenotype difference, i.e., pain with or without mood disturbance.
 Given the frequent occurrence of comorbid anxiety and/or depression in chronic pain, it is likely that the dysregulated DA status in these studies may involve the influence of mood alteration.
-In support of this, Hipólito et al. [40] found that the basic level of DA in the NAc in the CFA-induced inflammatory pain at two days post-injection was indifferent from that in control, suggesting the relatively intact VTA^{DA}-NAc pathway in the early pain stage.
-Considering that comorbid depression develops in the late stage of chronic pain (several weeks after the establishment of chronic pain, e.g., 8 weeks in the present study), the finding in their study most likely reflects the influence of the sole pain without depression.
-More direct evidence comes from a clinical study.
-Tiemann et al. [41] demonstrated that dopamine precursor depletion in healthy human volunteers influences pain affect but not pain sensation.
+In support of this, Hipólito et al. [39] found that the basic level of DA in the NAc in the CFA-induced inflammatory pain at two days post-injection was indifferent from that in control, suggesting the relatively intact resting VTADA-NAC function in the early pain stage.
+Tiemann et al. [40] demonstrated that dopamine precursor depletion in healthy human volunteers influences pain affect but not pain sensation.